kubernetes-sigs/cluster-api/docs/proposals/20220712-cluster-api-addon-orchestration.md

 By definition, the Cluster add-on lifecycle is strictly linked to the Cluster lifecycle.
 As a result, there is a strict correlation between the Cluster’s Kubernetes version and the add-on version to be installed in a Cluster.

 Some add-ons have an explicit version correlation such as Cloud Provider Interface following the “Versioning Policy for External Cloud Providers.”
-Other add-ons like Calico define a case by case compatability matrix in their [docs](https://projectcalico.docs.tigera.io/getting-started/kubernetes/requirements#supported-versions).
+Other add-ons like Calico define a case by case compatibility matrix in their [docs](https://projectcalico.docs.tigera.io/getting-started/kubernetes/requirements#supported-versions).

 On top of that, in many Cluster API installations, the add-on version an operator would like to use is limited to a list of certified versions defined in each organization/product vendor.

 We can rely upon existing functionality and capabilities in Helm to enforce Kubernetes version-specific requirements in a chart, including whether or not to install anything at all.
 It's worth noting that other add-on tools might not provide this functionality out of the box.

 #### Generating package configurations

 Each package manager has its own specific configuration format.
 Helm charts, for example, can be configured using the `values.yaml` file where each chart can define its own configurable fields in YAML format.